RakhithJK/dbeaver-cloudbeaver-wiki/Frontend-technical-overview.md

 CloudBeaver frontend is a single page application written in [React](https://reactjs.org).
 We use [InversifyJS](https://github.com/inversify/InversifyJS) for dependency injection and [MobX](https://mobx.js.org) as a state management library.
-[GraphQL](https://graphql.org) is in use to communicate with the server.
+[GraphQL](https://graphql.org) is used to communicate with the server.

 The application is written as a set of plugins organized in [Lerna](https://github.com/lerna/lerna) monorepo.
-Plugins can be developed independently and added to the final build by mentioning in the configuration file.
+The plugins can be developed independently and added to the final build by mentioning it in the configuration file.

 The application uses [Reshadow](https://reshadow.dev) library and CSS modules for style incapsulation and supports light and dark themes.

 We use [Ag-Grid](https://www.ag-grid.com) to display big and functionally rich tables and [Codemirror](https://codemirror.net/2/) to edit SQL queries.

 ## Development
-1. Run local server as it described in [Build and deploy](https://github.com/dbeaver/cloudbeaver/wiki/Build-and-deploy) section
+1. Run the local server as described in the [Build and deploy](https://github.com/dbeaver/cloudbeaver/wiki/Build-and-deploy) section
 2. Execute
 ```
 cd webapp/